linnik/redtime.el/README.md

 To start tracking: `M-x redtime-start`

-To stop tracking and save to Redmine: `M-x redtime-start`
+To stop tracking and save to Redmine: `M-x redtime-stop`

 To discard currently tracked time: `M-x redtime-discard`